tian0/membership-nft/README.md

 truffle test
 ```

 Step 3.
 To deploy on Rinkeby, first you must delete the `client/contracts` folder.
-Secondly, create a file called `.env` which holds your own Infura Project ID, and a wallet mnemonic phrase as shown in the file provided `.env example`.
+Secondly, create a file called `.env` which holds your own Infura Project ID, and a wallet mnemonic phrase as shown in `.env example`.
 Then deploy your Membership constract instance in the terminal, by running:

 ```bash
 truffle compile